Menu ≡ ╳

 by Rose Maramba

-Photos: Inauguration of the the Antonio López Exhibition, Thyssen-Bornemisza Museum, Madrid
+Photos: Inauguration of the Antonio López Exhibition, Thyssen-Bornemisza Museum, Madrid,

 And what would the magic ingredients be?
 Foremost is the one who cuts the ribbon; he/she should be a TIP (Terribly Important Person).
 That will attract the interest of the media who will then talk of little else for days but the coming event.
 Everyone will bone up on the artist’s life and works, not wanting to confess ignorance about something a TIP is happily squeezing into his/her packed agenda.

 Next ingredient are the other personages who will fill out the party for the inauguration and help jazz it up.
 Actually, the presence of the TIP is a guarantee that practically all of these very relevant but relatively lesser personages will be there if invited.

 When word got out that no less than Queen Sofía was inaugurating the retrospective Antonio Lopez exhibition at the Thyssen-Bornemisza Museum a year ago, the media predicted that it would be the art event of summer in Spain.
 TV newscasts and documentaries, as well as write-ups in printed and digital newspapers and magazines, talked about it and the artist incessantly, and people who hadn’t even heard his name before have learned that he was the country’s most important “hyper-realist” painter-sculptor and that his “Madrid Desde Torres Blancas” fetched €1.74 million.